 Think it’s all bacon and cheese?
 It can be, but vegetarians and vegans are jumping on the keto train too!

 How does Cronometer support your ketogenic lifestyle?
 We are thrilled you asked!
-Click here to learn how to use Cronometer while on the keto diet!
+Click here to learn how to best use your Cronometer account while on the keto diet!
 We even offer a keto nutrition score for those on our gold subscription, giving you a % grade for how well you’re hitting your keto goals.

 What is the Mediterranean diet?

 This diet is rich in olive oil, fish, nuts, legumes, vegetables and fruits.
 While there isn’t a singular definition of the diet it does have support in the medical community for its reported heart healthy benefits!